 - Have a minimum of one year of prior experience with the project they propose to make “bigger, stronger, or faster” with City of LA support, and

 - Have an arts/culture mission statement as well as specific metrics about the project-audiences they recently served within the City of LA, and

 - Fulfill all of the additional qualifications for the category in which they apply.

 ONLINE WORKSHOPS / WEBINARS

 A series of free online webinars are available to provide assistance to applicants.
 Webinar space is limited to 30 participants per webinar and RSVPs are required at least two business days in advance.
-This year, DCA will also host an open Office Hour/Meet-and-Greet on August 5th—brand new applicants are encouraged to attend to meet DCA Grants Staff and ask questions in an informal, open forum environment.
+The first webinar of the season is usually recorded and posted.
+It is highly recommended that returning and new applicants seek, attend or watch our educational materials in order to improve clarity and strategy within their proposals.
+This year, DCA will also host an open Office Hour/Meet-and-Greet on August 6th—brand new applicants are encouraged to attend to meet DCA Grants Staff and ask questions in an informal, open forum environment.